jina-ai/jina/README.md

            .add(uses={'__cls': 'MyBertEncoder', 'with': {'param': 1.23}}))  # dict config object with __cls keyword
 ```

-The power of Jina lies in its decentralized architecture: each `add` creates a new Pod, and these Pods can be run as a local thread/process, a remote process, inside a Docker container, or even inside a remote Docker container.
+The power of Jina lies in its decentralized architecture: Each `add` creates a new Pod, and these Pods can be run as a local thread/process, a remote process, inside a Docker container, or even inside a remote Docker container.

 #### Inter & Intra Parallelism
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-inter-intra-parallelism.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>